 Imagine a clothing company trying to raise its brand authority.
 This would be an ideal way to answer the previous three questions:

 – Who is my audience?
 Professional, men and women mountaineers

 – What is my brand selling?
-Men and women’s clothing and accessories for warm and cold professional mountaineering activities
+Men’s and women’s clothing and accessories for warm and cold professional mountaineering activities

 – Why is my brand selling these products and services?
 Provide professional mountaineers with a more targeted attire for their activities

-If you are struggling to find your competition or differentiate yourself from them, do some research.
+Research if you struggle to find your competition or differentiate yourself from them.
 The Google search bar is a great place to start.
-The autocomplete option can show you what people are usually searching for and how specific you may need to sell yourself.
+The autocomplete option can show you what people usually search for and how specific you may need to sell yourself.
 Brand positioning is also an important factor in building brand authority.

 2. Content creation

 Create content that gets people involved.
-Find challenges, trends, and deals that your customers can come back to or use as a reference.
+Find challenges, trends, and deals your customers can return to or use as a reference.
 For example, Amazon relies heavily on trends to push sales.
-Their home page is not only unique to every account holder, but they also push products that could interest customers based on current trends.
-If we look at what the Amazon home page looks like in March 2021, you can see that the common trend is still (unfortunately) life in lockdown.
-We are watching more TV than ever, so why not get the “Ideal TV”.
-Gyms are still closed and summer is just around the corner so why not “Get fit at home”?
+Their home page is not unique to every account holder, but they also push products that could interest customers based on current trends.

 Top tip: Build a strong SEO strategy for all your content to rank highly on search engine results pages.
-Read our article on how to build the best SEO strategy or look at some of our agencies who are ready to help.
+Read our article on building the best SEO strategy, or look at some of our agencies who are ready to help.